+Every time we invite the festival organizers and partners to tell unheard, forgotten stories of the city and the district, to try new ways of telling stories and to do it in unexpected, forgotten places.
 And we invite the visitors of the festival to embark on a journey that will delight not only with discoveries but also with new experiences.
 Maybe you’ll discover what you didn’t expect, get an answer to a question you didn’t even know existed ...
 After all, stories don’t just help us to discover the place we live in.
 They help us to get to know ourselves, to listen to the other, to understand and empathize better.

-CITYTELLING FESTIVAL 2020:
+CITYTELLING FESTIVAL 2022: JOURNEY HOME

 Crows taught him to speak Swabian; magpies, English; and sparrows, Russian.
 She learnt French from horses and American English from the vessels of the Baltic Lloyds insurance company.
 And where did he, the city of Menapolis, learn to wear braces?
 Well, from telegraph poles.
 Lo and behold, Menapolis goes out for a walk across Europe and changes his appearance on every corner.
 Mimicking Berlin, he shaves his temples; imitating Paris, he wears a bowler hat.
 Here comes Menapolis back from a walk, bringing the whole flock of stars along with him. /.../ Inebriated by his own dreams, Menapolis watches as the lights float down the river.

 Markas Zingeris, Around the Fountain, or the Little Paris, 1998